Our commitment to you

 If you wish to make any changes to your personal information, you may contact us.
 We will generally rely on you to ensure the information we hold about you is accurate or complete.

-Access and Correction of Personal Information
+Access to Personal Information

 We will provide you with access to the personal information we hold about you.
 You may request access to any of the personal information we hold about you at any time.